 After the application of the SOM algorithm, the clusters where the highest incidence of interfaces was identified during major accidents will become apparent.
 Further examination of the intricate relationship among contributing factors within the clusters of interest will reveal common patterns and accident tendencies, highlighting principles that must be taken into account when developing risk assessment studies.
+Further details on the SOM algorithm rationale and settings, the translation of data into maps and the clusters' validity for the specific application have been previously discussed in Moura et al. (XXXX).

-The conversion of relevant interfaces in a set of principles will support the validation of risk analysis and risk management documents, by applying the lessons learned from major accidents.
+The conversion of relevant interfaces in a set of principles will subsidise the validation of risk analysis and risk management documents, by applying the lessons learned from major accidents.
 Accordingly, a straightforward requirement list to be crosschecked against risk studies will be developed, and further implications to enhance stakeholders' trust will be then discussed.